 Carolina Ocean Odyssey

-Carolina Ocean Odyssey is a residential co-ed summer camp rising 5th – 8th graders.
+Carolina Ocean Odyssey is a residential co-ed summer camp for rising 5th – 8th graders.
 The primary focus of this program is to introduce campers to a variety of ocean activities while exploring the wonders of our amazing North Carolina coastal environment.
-Our goal is for campers to gain confidence, independence and an appreciation for protecting and enjoying our earth’s oceans while having the time of their life!
+Our goal is for campers to gain confidence, independence, and an appreciation for protecting and enjoying our earth’s oceans while having the time of their life!

 This camp is designed for students who are excited about the ocean and exploring the marine environment.
 We do require that campers be able to swim 25 meters unassisted and be comfortable in water where they can’t touch the ground.
-Due to our commitment to personal instruction, each camp session will be limited to 16 students and has a 4:1 camper to staff ratio.
+Due to our commitment to personal instruction, each camp session will be limited to 16 students and has a 4:1 camper-to-staff ratio.

 - Extensive daily boogie boarding and/or water sport instruction